Bushmills/yoda/README.md

 In some respects does yoda differ from Forth.
 Some example code, giving more tangible clues where and how yoda differs from Forth can be reached from this [Examples wiki page](https://github.com/Bushmills/yoda/wiki/Examples)
+Deviations from standard are identified in the [words descriptions](https://github.com/Bushmills/yoda/tree/main/doc/words)
 Some differences are listed and commented on the [Differences wiki page](https://github.com/Bushmills/yoda/wiki/Differences).
-I've now (Feb 10) started to identify deviations from standard in the [words descriptions](https://github.com/Bushmills/yoda/tree/main/doc/words)

 My musings, ideas, plans and thoughts of possible changes can be found at [Considerations wiki